TV documentary probes mysteries, treatments, advances in cancer

-NEW YORK (Reuters) - For documentary maker Ken Burns the film “Cancer: The Emperor of All Maladies” has a special significance because the multiple Emmy award-winner’s mother died of the disease when he was a boy.
+NEW YORK, March 26 (Reuters) - For documentary maker Ken Burns the film “Cancer: The Emperor of All Maladies” has a special significance because the multiple Emmy award-winner’s mother died of the disease when he was a boy.

 Burns was 11 years old when she lost her battle with cancer, an event he said robbed him of his childhood.